SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 1.  he saw the pheasants as the vanguard of urban change

 ### all chinese as proletarian, and bourgeois was the industrialized West (unification)

+## marxist study club (including Mao Zedong)

+### also believed in authoritarian state that intervened helpfully in many aspects of life

+## summer of 1921